ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 **List of bugs fixed:**
 See below for more info about these specific fixes:
 ```
-Uneven terrain / Flatten tool (see mod options to disable).
+Uneven terrain / Flatten tool (mod option to disable).
 Add rocket sound effects to SupplyPods (mod option to disable).
+Possible fix for main menu music playing in-game on new games (mod option to disable, since there's no fade out).
+Log spam from loading older saves.
 Force heat grid to update when starting certain new games.
 Future Contemporary Asset Pack when placing spires.
 Leftover transport_ticket in colonist objs (assign to residence grayed out, from Trains DLC).
 Log spam from IsBuildingInDomeRange().
-Possible fix for main menu music playing in-game on new games (mod option to disable, since there's no fade out).
 Problem updating supply grid.
 Colonists on an expedition now show proper status when selected from command centre (instead of just unknown).
 Added missing images for certain Cargo listings.